oracle-livelabs/security/database/advanced/intro/intro.md

   - SSH Terminal Client
   - Glassfish HR App
   - Oracle Enterprise Manager 13c
+  - Oracle SQL Developer
+  - Oracle Golden Gate Web Console (for AVDF labs only)
   - Oracle AVDF Web Console (for AVDF labs only)
-  - Oracle Golden Gate Web Console (for AVDF labs only)
   - Oracle Key Vault Web Console (for OKV labs only)
-  - (Optionally) SQL Developer

 So that your experience of this workshop is the best possible, DO NOT FORGET to perform "Lab: *Initialize Environment*" to be sure that all these resources are correctly set!